ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 ### Saschiz
 Located 50 kilometers from Cund, Saschiz is a Saxon village where the main tourist attraction is represented by the Fortified Evangelical Church of St. Stephen, built in the 15th century, currently a UNESCO monument.
 There would also be the Saschiz Peasant Citadel, which we did not visit because at the time of our visit it was closed for renovation, which I must admit made me quite content to hear.

-{% responsive_image path: assets/images/posts/valea-verde/saschiz.webp alt: "Saschiz" %}
+{% responsive_image path: assets/images/posts/valea-verde/saschiz.webp alt: "Saschiz" patrupetrei: true %}

 ### Viscri
 Seventy kilometers from Cund is Viscri, which we believe is the most popular Transylvanian village, to which we have dedicated [a separate article](/viscri-the-most-popular-saxon-village-in-transylvania/).